Batch predictions

 S3 CSV output

-This requires you to pass an S3 URL to the CSV file where the scored data should be saved to in the url parameter:
+S3 CSV output requires you to pass an S3 URL to the CSV file where the scored data should be saved in the url parameter:

 output_settings={